nuxeo/marketplace-elasticsearch/README.md

 Where:
 - `addressList` points to one or many Elasticsearch nodes.
-- `clusterName` is the cluster name to join.
+- `clusterName` is the cluster name to join, `elasticsearch` being the default cluster name of a debian package.

 Look at the
 [`nuxeo.defaults`](https://github.com/nuxeo/marketplace-elasticsearch/blob/master/package/src/main/resources/install/templates/elasticsearch/nuxeo.defaults)
 in the Elasticsearch template for more configuration options.

 Just create a new config file `myelasticsearch-config.xml` with